roshanlam/RoshanEssayEdu/README.md

        python server.py

 # Extend the backend
-The backend defines a number of api models which can be invoked by starting the server with the parameter
+The backend defines a number of api models which can be invoked by starting the server with the parameter   --ModelNAME.
+To add a custom model, you need to write your own api in backend/api.py and add the decorator @register_api(name=NAME).

+# Extend the frontend

+the source code for the front-end is in client/src.

+To modify, installing of node dependencies is necessary:

+        cd client/src; npm install; cd ../..